Top 100 Interesting Science Facts for Kids!

 60. What are Diamonds Used For?

 Diamonds are of course used as precious stones in jewellery.
 They have a lot more uses though because diamond is the hardest material known.
 Because diamond is so hard it doesn't wear away very quickly.
 Before people used iPhones, MP3 players and CD players to listen to music, they used to play records which looked like disks of black plastic.
 The arm on a record player had a tiny piece of diamond called a needle that moved in the spiral track on the record to reproduce the sound.
 Powdered diamond and chips of diamond are also used on metal disks and drills for cutting and boring holes in stone.
+When glass needs to be cut, a hand tool with a tiny diamond at its tip is used to score or scratch a line across a sheet of class.
+The glass can be snapped along the line of the scratch.

 61. What is Plastic Made From?